xumaomao94/GraphTTC/README.md

 This is a matlab implemenation of the graph regularized tensor train completion, which optimizes one TT core fiber in each subproblem instead of a TT core.
 Both GraphTT-opt and GraphTT-vi are included, along with a demo on image completion.

+### Update

+We also included the modeling for outliers.

 ## Functions

 - demo_image_completion.m